SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/32-chapter.md

 “Who?”

 Harrison shifts his weight.
 He turns to look out of the window.
-Dave leaning against the wall, his phone to his ear.
+Dave's leaning against the wall, his phone to his ear.
 Harrison looks back.

 “Three days ago, we got a ping on a bank account based in Jersey.
 We had to get a court order to track it.
 The bank didn’t want to give us access, but I can be very persuasive.”